lvjiaxuan/vscode-eslint-disable/README.md

 ](https://marketplace.visualstudio.com/items?itemName=lvjiaxuan.eslint-disable)

 ## Features

-- Simple snippets with typing `eslint-disable`.
-- Select one or **multiple lines** which has rule problems from extension of ESLint IntelliSense, and we could disable rules with:
+Select one or **multiple lines** which has rule problems from extension of ESLint IntelliSense, and we could disable rules by `ctrl + alt + d`.
-  - The editor context menu.
-  - Command: `eslint-disable.disable`.
-  - Keyboard shortcuts: `ctrl + alt + d`.

 > **Note**
 >